-The purpose of these guidelines is to develop recommendations for allowing remote access to the university’s internal network.
-General access to the university’s business systems is locked to IP blocks assigned to the university.
-A limited number of users demonstrating a professional need to access the campus’ internal system will be granted access from remote IP’s on a limited basis.
+The purpose of these guidelines is to outline recommendations for allowing remote access to the University’s internal network.
+General access to the university’s business systems is restricted to IP blocks assigned to the University.
+Users demonstrating a professional need to access the campus’ internal system will be granted access from remote IP’s on a limited basis.

 These guidelines apply to equipment owned and/or operated by McNeese State University, and to servers registered under any McNeese State University-owned internal network domain.
 These guidelines are specifically for equipment on the internal McNeese State University network.